isc30/blog.codeisc.com/_posts/xlnt-wasm/00-00-00-xlnt-wasm-intro.md

 I'm not encouraging you to use the techniques described here in production.
 Compiling C++ code to WebAssembly instead of using already existing JavaScript libraries is usually a stupid decision.

 However, experiments and funny stuff are always welcome in my personal projects.
 And this was the case.

-All the sources from this blog post can be found here: [https://github.com/isc30/xlnt-wasm](https://github.com/isc30/xlnt-wasm)

 # Getting Hands Dirty